All Travel Europe Travel

 Visiting Thingvellir National Park

 Then it was onwards to our first main stop: Thingvellir National Park.
-I loved it here and we spent a good few hours wandering around, but I do wish we’d had more time to explore properly and learn more about its history.
+I loved it here!
+We spent a good few hours wandering around, but I do wish we’d had more time to explore properly and learn more about its history.
 For example, the park is home to waterfalls, scenic drives and canyons – and you can walk between two continental plates!
 I think we did the latter, but I didn’t really realize what I was looking at at the time.

 Next, we drove up to the Geysir hot springs – which were pretty cool!
-It was very crowded though and once you saw them explode a couple of times, there wasn’t really much else to see.
+It was very crowded though.
+Once you saw them explode a couple of times, there wasn’t really much else to see.
 But it is one of the main stops of Iceland’s Golden Circle, so I’m still glad we visited.
 So we watched them for about twenty minutes before ducking into the nearby shop/restaurant to mooch at what was on sale.

 I didn’t really get many great photos at all!

-Our final stop for the day was Gullfoss waterfall – which was quite possibly one of the most beautiful sites I’ve ever seen in all my life.
+Our final stop for the day was Gullfoss waterfall.
+This was quite possibly one of the most beautiful sites I’ve ever seen in all my life.
 It was windy and cold and so we didn’t get to stay long – but it was beyond worth it.
-I’m also really glad we left this stop until last as it was by far the most beautiful out of everything else we’d seen along the Golden Circle.
+I’m also really glad we left this stop until last.
+It was by far the most beautiful out of everything else we’d seen along the Golden Circle.

 A friend of mine saw it a few years back and cried because it was so pretty – and honestly, I can’t blame her!
 It’s so easy to forget that our planet is home to such beautiful sites.
 As always, my photos don’t do it justice, but still.